Tax in retirement - what you need to know

 Things you should know

-The article was prepared by Bryan Ashenden, Head of Financial Literacy and Advocacy and is current as at 1 July 2023.
+The article was prepared by BT and is current as at 1 July 2024.

 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.